csci338/fall2024/pages/_assignments/project01.md

 * save schedule as a CSV file (text file)
 {% endexpandable %}

+{% expandable  level=3 title="7.
+Schedule Emailer" %}
+* Register with Twilio and get an API key
+* Install the python library
+{% endexpandable %}

 ## 1. Logistics
 Before you begin working on this project, please read the guidelines **VERY CAREFULLY**.

-{% expandable expanded="true" %}
-### 1.1 How to submit work for review
-* Implement all of properties and methods needed to support the functionality listed above.
-You are also welcome to implement private helper methods.
-In python, private / helper methods are prefixed with an underscore.
-* Make sure you **DO NOT modify the `main` branch**.
-All of your coding should be done on a feature branch.
-* Write tests for your methods.
-* Make sure all of the formatter and linter checks pass before making a pull request.
-* In your pull request (PR):
-    * Reference this issue by using the hash tag followed by the issue number.
-    * Describe what has been done in the PR as simply and clearly as possible.
-    * You may make multiple PRs to implement subsets of functionality.
-Remember: it's better to create smaller, incremental PRs than one big PR (no long-running branches)
-{% endexpandable %}

-{% expandable expanded="true" %}
+{% expandable expanded="true" level=3 title="1.
+Team & Task Assignments" %}
-### 1.2.
-Team & Task Assignments
 Your teams are listed below.
 Each member of your team has been assigned a task from the GitHub Issue Tracker.
 Some of you will be working on the same Python class, so  so make sure you only work on the tasks to which you were assigned:

 #### Team 1